RefluxUK logo

 Small intestinal bacterial overgrowth can also cause regurgitation particularly after eating and sometimes at night.

-There are some other causes of regurgitation which should be excluded.
+There are some other regurgitation causes which should be excluded.
 These include;

 How is regurgitation diagnosed?